weiweidaolai212/BrainDamage/README.md

 > This will download files in the host computer.

 * execute- shutdown, restart, logoff, lock
-> This is to mess with the host :D or refresh if things are not working properly
+> Execute the following commands

 * screenshot- take screenshot
 > Take screenshot of the host of computer.